Queen's Knight Defense: Transpositions

-After 1. d4 Nc6 Black should be ready for various variations.
-However, White cannot just ignore the fact that his opponent is ready to play e5 in the next move.
-Therefore, practically speaking, white is more likely to limit himself to the move 2.
-Nf3 trying to reach a position where he has the theory advantage.
-Black could respond to Nf3 with 2 main moves:
+After 1.d4 Nc6 Black should be ready for various continuations; however, White cannot just ignore the fact that his opponent is ready to play ...e5 in the next move.
+Therefore, practically speaking, White is more likely to limit himself to the move 2.Nf3, trying to reach a position where he has a theoretical advantage.
+Black could respond to Nf3 with two main moves: